lmcrean/odyssey-docs/readme_react.md

 # 7. **Acknowledgement and Credits**

 ## 7.1.
-Moments app as boilerplate
+Code Institute Moments app as boilerplate

 "Moments" was used as a boilerplate for the project as it contained the necessary features for a social media platform.
 Both the API and the React frontend were built from this code.
   - Frontend: https://github.com/Code-Institute-Solutions/moments
   - API:  https://github.com/Code-Institute-Solutions/drf-api

 ## 7.2.
+Code institute Repo unification tutorial

+A key issue with the project was authnetication not working on Safari browsers, due to having seperate repositories with the frontend and API.

+- [Code Institute](https://codeinstitute.net/) provided a tutorial on how to unify the repositories, which was used to fix the issue.

+## 7.2.
 Libraries

-Below is a table listing the key dependencies and devDependencies used in this project, along with brief descriptions and links to more information.
+Below is a table listing the key dependencies and devDependencies used in this project, along with brief descriptions and links to the documentation that may have been refered.

 | Dependency & Version                                          | Description                                                                                                                                                          |
 |---------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------|